wso2-attic/ballerina-integrator/README.md

         // Out request payload
         outRequest.setJsonPayload(flightPayload);
-        // Send a POST request to 'Qatar Airways' and get the results http:Response respWorkerQatar =? airlineReservationEP -> post("/qatarAirways", outRequest);
+        // Send a POST request to 'Qatar Airways' and get the results http:Response respWorkerQatar =? airlineReservationEP -> post("/qatarAirways",
+            outRequest);
-        // Reply to the join block from this worker - Send the response from 'Qatar Airways' respWorkerQatar -> fork;
+        // Reply to the join block - Send the response from 'Qatar Airways' respWorkerQatar -> fork;
     }